An industry super fund for all Australians

 Cookies are safe.
 They cannot be used to deliver a virus.
 Cookies only identify a member’s computer to our servers when they visit our website.

 Most web browsers are set to accept cookies.
 If a member doesn’t wish to accept cookies they can refuse the transfer of cookies to their computer's hard drive by adjusting their Internet browser.
+This may however, restrict some of the functionality of the Fund’s website or mobile app if cookies are disabled.

 Cookies in and of themselves do not personally identify a member, although they do identify their browser.
-The cookies simply operate as a unique identifier, which help us to know what our users find interesting and useful in our website.
+The cookies simply operate as a unique identifier, which help us to know what our users find interesting and useful on our website.
 We will link this information back to other information that members and non-members have provided to us.
 We do not store any information inside cookies.

 If the Trustee receives personal information which it did not solicit and which it could have collected in the ordinary course of business, it will comply with its obligations under the APPs about handling that information.